VincentFillon/express-typescript-mongoose-rest-api/README.md

 Install a MySQL database.

-> If you work with a mac, we recommend to use homebrew for the installation.
+> If you work with a mac, it is recommended to use homebrew for the installation.

 ### Step 2: Create new Project